3mmette/TheIsland/Readme.md

 >### **Bag (B)**
 >
 >You will need to carry things around while adventuring on The Island.
 You have a bag with you that is able to store items.
-If there is room in your bag and you take an item, it will be stored here for later use.
+If there is room in your bag, and you take an item, it will be stored here for later use.
 You can use the 'Bag' or 'B' command to open you bag and see how many items are in it, and what they are.
 You can use items while they are in your bag.
 Type 'Bag' or 'B', followed by the [ENTER] key.

 >### **Chart (C)**